 Wix Ecommerce SEO and Marketing

-SEO and marketing is surprisingly powerful in Wix, and I attribute that to the fact that Wix has been making websites for quite some time.
+SEO and marketing features are surprisingly powerful in Wix, and I attribute that to the fact that Wix has been making websites for quite some time.
 It doesn’t matter what page you're on, just go to the SEO settings and fill in fields for your site title, site description, keywords, meta tags, redirects and more.

 Marketing comes into play through the add-on store since you can implement integrations for things like email marketing and search engine advertising.